nicklockwood/layout/README.md

 (You may have noticed that the `title` and `titleFont` constants are surrounded by `{...}` braces, but the `titleColor` constant isn't.
 This is explained in the [Strings](##strings) and [Fonts](##fonts) subsections below.)

 You will probably find that some constants are common to every layout in your application, for example if you have constants representing standard spacing metrics, fonts or colors.
-It would be annoying to have to repeat these everywhere, but the lack of a convenient way to merge dictionaries in Swift (as of version 3.0) makes it painful to create a static dictionary of common constants as well.
+It would be annoying to have to repeat these everywhere, but the lack of a convenient way to merge dictionaries in Swift (as of version 3.0) makes it painful to use a static dictionary of common constants as well.

 For this reason, the `constants` argument of `LayoutNode`'s initializer is actually variadic, allowing you to pass multiple dictionaries, which will be merged automatically.
-This makes it much more pleasant to combine a standard constants dictionary with a handful of custom values:
+This makes it much more pleasant to combine a global constants dictionary with a handful of custom values:

     let extraConstants: [String: Any] = ...